Topological Materials Discovery from Crystal Symmetry: Topological Crystalline Insulators

-After the discovery of mirror TCIs, researchers next proposed nonsymmorphic TCI phases protected by bulk glide reflection~\cite{SSGMobius,ChenMobius,Cohomological,HourglassInsulator,DiracInsulator}.
+After the discovery of mirror TCIs, researchers proposed nonsymmorphic TCI phases protected by bulk glide reflection~\cite{SSGMobius,ChenMobius,Cohomological,HourglassInsulator,DiracInsulator}.
 In magnetic M{\"o}bius TCIs~\cite{SSGMobius,ChenMobius}, unpaired Dirac-cone surface states -- like those of 3D TIs -- appear along surface glide lines.
-In $\mathcal{T}$-symmetric hourglass TCIs~\cite{Cohomological,HourglassInsulator,DiracInsulator} -- which are topologically equivalent to time-reversed, superposed pairs of M{\"o}bius TCIs -- the surface bands cross in hourglass-like connectivities along surface glide lines, forming pairs of twofold Dirac cones [Fig.~\ref{fig:TCI}(c)].
-Most recently, an exotic, nonsymmorphic Dirac insulator phase with an anomalous fourfold surface Dirac cone -- twice the degeneracy of a 3D TI surface state [Fig.~\ref{fig:3DTI}] -- was proposed in crystals with two perpendicular, surface-projecting glide planes~\cite{DiracInsulator}.
+In $\mathcal{T}$-symmetric hourglass TCIs~\cite{Cohomological,HourglassInsulator,DiracInsulator} -- which are topologically equivalent to time-reversed, superposed pairs of M{\"o}bius TCIs -- the surface bands cross in hourglass-like connectivities along surface glide lines, forming pairs of twofold Dirac cones [Fig.~\ref{fig:TCI}(c,d)].
+Most recently, an exotic, nonsymmorphic Dirac insulator phase with an anomalous fourfold surface Dirac cone -- twice the degeneracy of a 3D TI surface state -- was proposed in crystals with two perpendicular, surface-projecting glide planes [Fig.~\ref{fig:TCI}(e)]~\cite{DiracInsulator}.
 An hourglass TCI phase was predicted~\cite{Cohomological,HourglassInsulator} and incipiently confirmed through ARPES~\cite{HourglassObserve} and quantum oscillations~\cite{ZeroHallExp} in KHgSb [\icsdweb{56201}, SG 194 ($P6_{3}/mmc$)] [Fig.~\ref{fig:TCI}(c,d)].
-Shortly afterwards, an hourglass TCI phase was also predicted in Ba$_5$In$_2$Sb$_6$ [\icsdweb{62305}, SG 55 ($Pbam$)] [Fig.~\ref{fig:TCI}(f)], and a nonsymmorphic Dirac TCI phase was predicted in Sr$_2$Pb$_3$ [\icsdweb{648570}, SG 127 ($P4/mbm$)] [Fig.~\ref{fig:TCI}(e)]~\cite{DiracInsulator}.
-From a bulk perspective, it is important to note that while centrosymmetric mirror TCIs may be identified through SIs~\cite{ChenBernevigTCI,AshvinIndicators,ChenTCI,AshvinTCI} (see Sec.~\ref{sec:TQC}), nonsymmorphic TCIs may only be identified by performing a Wilson loop or equivalent calculation~\cite{SSGMobius,ChenMobius,Cohomological,HourglassInsulator,DiracInsulator,ChenTCI} (see Sec.~\ref{sec:introTopology}).
+Shortly afterwards, an hourglass TCI phase was also predicted in Ba$_5$In$_2$Sb$_6$ [\icsdweb{62305}, SG 55 ($Pbam$)], and a nonsymmorphic Dirac TCI phase was predicted in Sr$_2$Pb$_3$ [\icsdweb{648570}, SG 127 ($P4/mbm$)] [Fig.~\ref{fig:TCI}(e)]~\cite{DiracInsulator}.
+From a bulk perspective, it is important to note that whereas centrosymmetric mirror TCIs may be identified through SIs~\cite{ChenBernevigTCI,AshvinIndicators,ChenTCI,AshvinTCI}, nonsymmorphic TCIs may only be identified by performing a Wilson loop or equivalent calculation~\cite{SSGMobius,ChenMobius,Cohomological,HourglassInsulator,DiracInsulator,ChenTCI}.